-Oral medications are not available for Type I diabetes.
+Oral medications are not available for Type I diabetes as they are for Type II.
 Insulin will be supplied by injection under the skin using a syringe or insulin pen (a pre-filled syringe).
-There are various types of insulin and syringes.
+There are various types of dog diabetes insulin and syringes.
 Your veterinarian will let you know which type of insulin and syringe to purchase and train you how to inject your pet.

 Insulin is a very delicate substance and must be stored in the dark in a refrigerator.
 It cannot be shaken but must be mixed delicately before each use.
 Injections are given using a very small (hair-thin) needle.
 Pets normally adapt well to daily injections.
 You may need to give 1-2 doses daily, at the same time each day.Blood Glucose Monitoring

 Your veterinarian will schedule blood glucose readings frequently in order to measure the effect of the insulin.
 Adjustments will be made to the insulin dose until the right dose is determined.
 Normally, your veterinarian will start your pet on a low dose and increase the dose as the blood glucose test indicates.
 The goal is to treat while avoiding overdose.

 Your vet may schedule several all-day glucose curves that monitor blood glucose every 2 hours.
 You may also wish to purchase your own glucometer to read blood glucose levels and do curves at home.Diet and Exercise